moorepants/eme185/content/pages/reports.rst

 - The audience you should write for is a technically competent reader, e.g. another engineering colleague or engineering management, and/or your project sponsor.
-- All graphical communication means should be legible.
+- All graphics should be legible with adequate font sizes and clear lines.

+For report writing tips see the slides from lecture that are available on Canvas.

 ..
 [1] Be sure to either scale layout drawings correctly with legible font sizes or print them in the appendices on larger paper sizes.